hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 {% endhighlight %}

 The WorkerPool code will then need to be changed by initializing workers without passing in the shared queue.
 Given that we want to implement different scheduling algorithms we could isolate the scheduler's responsibility from the WorkerPool by creating a new Scheduler class that the WorkerPool will delegate to for dispatching the jobs.
-We'll use composition!

 {% highlight ruby %}
 class LeastBusyFirstScheduler